fairmath/fherma-challenges/house-price-prediciton/description.md

 ## Dataset

-- **Training Dataset** is a preprocessed subset of [California Housing Prices](https://www.kaggle.com/datasets/camnugent/california-housing-prices), consisting of X_train & y_train.
+- **Training Dataset** is a preprocessed subset of [California Housing Prices](https://github.com/fairmath/fherma-challenges/tree/main/house-price-prediciton/data), consisting of X_train & y_train can be found [here](https://github.com/fairmath/fherma-challenges/tree/main/house-price-prediciton/data).
 Features are described as follows:
     - **longitude**: A measure of how far west a house is located; higher values indicate farther west.
     - **latitude**: A measure of how far north a house is located; higher values indicate farther north.
     - **housing_median_age**: The median age of houses within a block.